Find out about the support payment if you're required to self-isolate due to Covid-19 (coronavirus)

 About the support payment

-The government has introduced a £500 Test and Trace Support Payment for certain people claiming qualifying benefits who are required by NHS Test and Trace to self-isolate to avoid coronavirus transmission.
+A £500 Test and Trace Support Payment is available for certain people claiming qualifying benefits or on a low income who are required by NHS Test and Trace to self-isolate to avoid coronavirus transmission.

-The payment is available to people who are instructed by NHS Test and Trace to self-isolate because they have either tested positive, or have been in close contact with someone who has tested positive for coronavirus, who also meet the qualifying criteria.
-These changes came into effect from 28 September 2020, alongside the legal requirement to self-isolate.
+The payment is available to people who are instructed by NHS Test and Trace to self-isolate because they have either tested positive for COVID-19, or have been in close contact with someone who has tested positive for coronavirus but who have not been fully vaccinated, who also meet the qualifying criteria.

 People who have been identified as a close contact via the NHS Covid-19 app (rather than by NHS Test and Trace) on or after 10 December 2020 can now also apply for the Test and Trace Support Payment.